lulukinds/lulukinds/README.md

 - 👋 Hi, I’m @lulukinds
-- 👀 I’m interested in Cyber Security and AI
+- 👀 I’m interested in Cyber Security and Networking
-- 🌱 I’m currently learning Digital Forensic
+- 🌱 I’m currently learning Network Programmability

 <!---
 lulukinds/lulukinds is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.